 - Kill any harmful bacteria that attempt to regrow.

-This is the probiotic Kelly and I take.
 It's designed to take before, during, and after antibiotics, or as ongoing gut protection.
 All four strains in here are 100% gut commensal spore bacteria.

 What kind of probiotic do you have?
 Just look on the ingredient label: